Perth-Artifactory/website/src/pages/free_membership.md

 * What opportunities does the Perth Artifactory offer you?
 * What equipment can you see yourself using as part of your membership and for what?
 * What sort of assistance do you think you will need from the existing Artifactory Members for your projects?
-* Do you belong to any other Hacker/Maker spaces?
+* Do you belong to any other makerspaces or community workshops/sheds?
 If so, which?
 * What campus will you attend in 2025?
 * Are there any workshops/events being held at the Artifactory that you would like to attend or help facilitate?
 * Could you see yourself running any sort of workshop in the future at the Artifactory?
 If so what?